 When does summer start?

-This year the astronomical summer begins on 21 June 2017 and ends on 22 September 2017.
+This year the astronomical summer began on 21 June 2018 and ended on 23 September 2018.

 The astronomical calendar determines the seasons due to the 23.5° tilt of the Earth's rotational axis in relation to its orbit around the sun.
 Both equinoxes and solstices are related to the Earth's orbit around the sun.